jasonmcaffee/modulus/README.md

 ```

 ## AMD
-NOTE: WORK IN PROGRESS.
-DOES NOT CURRENTLY SUPPORT LOADING NON-MODULUS MODULES.

 Currently the AMD functionality resides in [src/modulus/modulusAsync](src/modulus/modulusAsynch.js)
 This will likely be merged with the non async version (src/modulus/modulus.js) soon.